 Susan Docherty studied Theology at the University of Cambridge, gaining a BA, MA and MPhil there, before completing her PhD at the University of Manchester.
 She has taught at Newman University since 2000, and was appointed Reader in Biblical Studies in 2013 and then Professor of New Testament and Early Judaism in 2015.
 She specialises in early Jewish and early Christian biblical interpretation.
-Susan is the current convenor of the Annual (Hawarden) Seminar on the OT in the NT and jointly guest edited a special edition (published in September 2015) of the Journal of New Testament Studies devoted to the use of the OT in the NT.
-In 2016 she was awarded the William Barclay Distinguished Research Fellowship in Biblical Studies at Trinity College, University of Glasgow.
+Susan is the current convenor of the Annual (Hawarden) Seminar on the Use of the OT in the NT and jointly guest edited a special edition (published in September 2015) of the Journal of New Testament Studies devoted to this area.
+In 2016 she was awarded the William Barclay Distinguished Research Fellowship in Biblical Studies at Trinity College, University of Glasgow, and in 2020 the Mary Ward Visiting Fellowship at Margaret Beaufort Institute Cambridge.

 Professor Docherty’s teaching career has spanned thirty years and covered all levels from secondary school to adult groups as well as undergraduate and postgraduate students.
 She currently teaches courses in various aspects of biblical studies, early Christian theology and Judaism.